Toward Butler's conjecture: Preliminaries

-of positive integers (parts), and its \emph{size} is defined by $\mu_1+\mu_2+\cdots+\mu_\ell$.
-We write $\mu\vdash n$ to say that $\mu$ is a partition of size n.
-For a partition $\mu=(\mu_1,\mu_2,\dots,\mu_\ell)$, we abuse our notation as to denote its \emph{Young diagram}, whose elements are called the \emph{cells}.
-We draw a Young diagram in the first quadrant, in the French notation; see the left of Figure~\ref{Fig: Young diagram arm and leg} for an example.
-The \emph{conjugate} partition $\mu'=(\mu'_1,\mu'_2,\dots)$ is the partition obtained by reflecting the Young diagram of $\mu$ along the diagonal $y=x$.
+to denote its \emph{Young diagram}, whose elements are called \emph{cells}.
+We draw the Young diagram in the first quadrant, using French notation; see the left side of Figure~\ref{Fig: Young diagram arm and leg} for an example.
+The \emph{conjugate} partition $\mu' = (\mu'_1, \mu'_2, \dots)$ is the partition obtained by reflecting the Young diagram of $\mu$ along the diagonal $y = x$.

-For a cell $u$ in a partition $\mu$, we write $u=(i,j)$ where $i$ is a row number and $j$ is a column number.
-The \emph{arm} of a cell, denoted with $\arm_\mu(u)$, is the number of cells strictly right to $u$ in the same row; its \emph{leg}, denoted with $\leg_\mu(u)$, is the number of cells strictly above $u$ in the same column.
-For example, the red cell $u$ in the right of Figure~\ref{Fig: Young diagram arm and leg} is denoted with $(2,1)$.
-It has three cells (denoted with $a$) strictly right to it in the same row, which gives $\arm_{\mu}(u)=3$.
-With the similar reasoning we have $\leg_{\mu}(u)=2$.
+For a cell $u$ in a partition $\mu$, we write $u = (i,j)$, where $i$ is the row index and $j$ is the column index.
+The \emph{arm} of a cell, denoted by $\arm_\mu(u)$, is the number of cells strictly to the right of $u$ in the same row.
+Its \emph{leg}, denoted by $\leg_\mu(u)$, is the number of cells strictly above $u$ in the same column.
+For example, the red cell $u$ on the right side of Figure~\ref{Fig: Young diagram arm and leg} is denoted by $(2,1)$.
+It has three cells (denoted by $a$) strictly to the right of it in the same row, which gives $\arm_{\mu}(u) = 3$.
+By similar reasoning, we have $\leg_{\mu}(u) = 2$.

 There is a partial order $\trianglerighteq$ called the \emph{dominance order} of partitions of $n$ which is defined by